The Domestic Cat

 Declawing cats is barbarous and abusive.
 It is like cutting off the fingers above the end joint on a human hand (the end of the cat’s bones are removed along with the claws) and it results in arthritis and pain for the rest of the cat’s life, not to mention the psychological trauma of knowing it cannot hunt or defend itself.

-Also, hairless cats suffer all kinds of health issues as well; it is a cruel breeding practice.
+Hairless cats suffer all kinds of health issues as well; it is a cruel breeding practice.
 Many Kittens get Respiratory illnesses from exposure.
 These cats can suffer from Hypertrophic Cardiomyopathy and hereditary myopathy.
-These guys evolved to have coats- don’t make them go cold and naked!
+Cats evolved to have coats- don’t make them go cold and naked!

 It is also wrong to breed cats with flat faces (they can’t breathe well) or misshapen ears (Scottish fold cats are prone to hearing issues, ear infections, and body deformities.)
 Just let cats be how Mother Nature intended: gorgeous, healthy, sound in body, and happy.